giannismparous/MixedAdventures/README.md

 ## Introduction

 The reason why I developed this project was to learn Unity platformer game development in 2D.
 This project was completed in 3 months and when I started it I had no idea how to use Unity.
 The only thing I knew was to code in Java, which seemed to be very helpful since C# and Java are very much alike.
 I think the project turned out very well for a 3 months work.
+Check out the [Project Idea Document](https://github.com/giannismparous/MixedAdventures/blob/main/Mixed%20Adventures.pptx "Project Idea") for more info.

 ## Game Idea